ysufender/CLIParser/README.md

 //            --string4, -s4 : Binded String Value
 ```

-## Creating Seperators
+## Creating Separators

-You might want to group your flags in the auto-generated help text. `Parser` provides the `Parser.Seperator()` method for this purpose.
+You might want to group your flags in the auto-generated help text. `Parser` provides the `Parser.Separator()` method for this purpose.
 Simply
 call this method where you want to place an empty line.

 ```cpp